-Jill Hansen, an Hawaiian pro surfer, has been arrested for allegedly hitting a 73-year-old woman with her car, in a fit of road rage.
+Jill Hansen, a Hawaiian pro surfer, has been arrested for allegedly hitting a 73-year-old woman with her car in a fit of road rage.

 Conklin says she thinks the attack was because Hansen was determined to get a BMW.
 Hansen stated her desire for a 3 Series BMW on her Facebook page back in February.